-How do elevators work - what types are there?
+Elevators - how do they work and what types are there

 There are several different types of elevators to meet different needs and requirements in buildings and homes.